cardano-foundation/CIPs/CIP-0085/README.md

 - `constr`s arguments are all evaluated in turn, so we are sure to pay a linear price.
 - `case`'s branches are _not_ all evaluated, but the only place we could do a linear amount work is in selecting the chosen branch.
 But this can be avoided in the implementation by storing the cases in a datastructure with constant-time indexing.

-### 2. Ledger Changes

-A new Plutus ledger language L is added to the ledger.
-The Plutus Core language version V is both allowed and required in L (since the changes to the ledger-script interface will require sums-of-products).
-Optionally, we may choose to backport support for the Plutus Core language version V to earlier Plutus ledger languages, since it only adds more features.

-The ledger-script interface changes in L as follows:
-- Instead of the script context argument being a Data object, it is now a Plutus Core term.
-- The translation of the script context into Data is replaced by a translation of the script context into a Plutus Core term.

-The full specification of the new translation is to be determined in collaboration with the ledger team, but broadly:
-- Integers and bytestrings are translated to Plutus Core integers and bytestrings instead of using the `I` and `B` Data constructors.
-- Constructors are translated to Plutus Core `constr` terms instead of using the Data `Constr` constructor.
-- Uses of the `Map` and `List` Data constructors will need more specific handling but will be translated in line with their underlying dataype representation in Plutus Core.

 ## Rationale: how does this CIP achieve its goals?

 ### Benefits

-#### 1. Avoid Decoding the Script Context

-This CIP solves problem 1 in the most drastic way possible: it removes it entirely.
-With the proposed ledger interface changes the script context is passed across _already decoded_, so there is zero work for the script to do.

-#### 2. Faster Processing of Structured Data
+#### 1. Faster Processing of Structured Data

 Most Plutus Core programs spend a significant amount of their time operating on datatypes, so we would expect that a performance improvement here would make a significant difference.

 Indeed, this seems to be true.
-Our benchmarks show that this CIP leads to
+Our benchmarks show that this CIP leads to:

-1. A 0-30% real-time speedup in example programs that do not work with the script context (the 0% is a primality tester that is mostly doing arithmetic, the 30% is mostly doing datatype manipulation).
+1. A 0-30% real-time speedup in example programs that do generic computation work, versus Scott encoding[^scott-vs-data] (the 0% is a primality tester that is mostly doing arithmetic, the 30% is mostly doing data manipulation).
-2. A complete removal of the significant cost of decoding the script context.
-3. A small global slowdown of 2-4%.
+2. A small global slowdown of 2-4%.

-Note that the speedup from point 1 is inclusive of the slowdown from point 3.
+Note that the speedup from point 1 is inclusive of the slowdown from point 2.

+[^scott-vs-data]: See "Can't we just implement datatypes using `Data` itself?" for comparison with using `Data` directly.

-#### 3. Simple Lifting and Unlifting
+#### 2. Simple Lifting and Unlifting

 Today, lifting is complicated, and unlifting is mostly impossible.
 With this CIP lifting becomes very simple, and unlifting becomes not only possible but simple.